gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/anatolia-turks.md

 **Hüdavendigar Complex, Bursa**

 (1366-86).
 A multiple iwan zawiya-mosque topped by a madrasa.
-It was built by Murad I who extended the empire into Europe, organized it with the help of the ulema class (hence the [madrasa]({{< baseurl >}}/pages/lecture-notes/glossary#madrasa)) and introduced the Janissaries system.
+It was built by Murad I who extended the empire into Europe, organized it with the help of the ulema class (hence the {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "madrasa" "#madrasa" %}}) and introduced the Janissaries system.